Exploring End-to-End Encryption (E2EE) in WebRTC

 Differences between symmetric and asymmetric encryption

 Symmetric and asymmetric encryption are two fundamental encryption methods used in cybersecurity.
-Digital Samba's video conference calls in WebRTC use asymmetric encryption, specifically end-to-end encryption, for enhanced security.
+Digital Samba's video conference calls in WebRTC use asymmetric encryption, specifically end-to-end encryption, for stronger security.

 E2EE often combines the strengths of both symmetric and asymmetric encryption.
 For instance, a secure key exchange protocol like Diffie-Hellman is used to generate and share a symmetric key.
 This symmetric key is then used to encrypt and decrypt the actual messages, providing a balance between speed and security.